 The Loud Cheerer

 This Sports Parent doesn’t just yell at his very own kid.
 He spreads the cheering around to every participant.
-It’s no longer so much what this Sports Parent says; it’s how loud he says it.
+It’s no longer what this Sports Parent says; it’s how loud he says it.
 Everything is amplified.
 Every play is the motive for noisy, booming praise.
-You don’t need to be next to this man without a few aspirin or noise-canceling headphones.
+You don’t need to be beside this man without a few aspirin or noise-canceling headphones.

 The Blamer

-In the eyes of this figure, it’s every person else’s fault if his son would not be triumphant.
-He can’t be given the reality that his son won’t surely bat.1000, or rating an intention on each shot or make every lay-up he tries.
-No, this dad has responsible for every different factor feasible.
+In this figure’s eyes, it’s everyone else’s fault if his son would not be triumphant.
+He can’t be given the reality that his son won’t surely bat.1000, or rate an intention on each shot, or make every lay-up he tries.
+No, this dad is responsible for every different factor feasible.
 “That changed into a ball!”
 “His educate has been messing together with his shot recently.
 See what occurs?
 He screwed him up.”
 “C’mon, that’s a foul!”

 The Insulter